system76/docs/content/encrypt-extra.md

 ![Disks](/images/encrypt-extra/Disk-Menu.png)

-When the 'Format Volume' dialog window opens, set the volume name and select the `Ext4` type with `LUKS`.
+When the 'Format Volume' dialog window opens, set the volume name(Optional) and select the `Ext4` type with `LUKS`.
 Click on `Next` at the top right of the dialog, then click on format.

 ![Disks](/images/encrypt-extra/Disk-Encrypt.png)